flying85/hw-metromap/README.md

 For the final part of the assignment, we are requested to find a possible way for a subway user to travel from a given starting stop to a given destination stop.
-First, we use the method
+We use the method
 ```calc_route_adjacency()``` to record the links between subway
 routes that cross with each other at a connecting stop.
 More specifically,
 ```calc_route_adjacency()``` fills